juanibiapina/vim-lighttree/README.md

 *WARNING*: Although everything works, this plugin is still in development and breaking changes will happen.
-Since it is a fork of [NERDTree](https://github.com/scrooloose/nerdtree), most configuration options and global functions have the same name.
+Since it is a fork of [NERDTree](https://github.com/scrooloose/nerdtree), most configuration options and global functions still have the same name.

+Documentation is available on the `doc` folder.

 Installation
 ------------